Portugal Golden Visa guide: how to get a residence permit and citizenship

 But there are essential differences between Portugal and other countries’ Golden Visas.

 The Spain Golden Visa requires commitment.
-If you want to refund your investment, you must move to Spain.
+If one wants to refund their investment, they must move to Spain.
 The minimum investment in real estate is €500,000.

-Spain doesn’t allow having more than one passport, so if you wish to obtain Spanish citizenship, you must wait 10 years and renounce your first one.
+Spain doesn’t allow having more than one passport, so if foreigners wish to obtain Spanish citizenship, they must wait 10 years and renounce their first one.

 The Portugal Golden Visa is a more universal solution: it suits those who wish to relocate to Portugal or visit the country for several days a year.
 The investment path to citizenship is shorter and less demanding: investors can get Portuguese passports without moving to the country or renouncing their first citizenship.